-Each pin of these two I/O ports except PA7 pin has a pull-high resistor determined by a configuration option.
-Once the pull-high configuration option is selected, the I/O pin has a pull-high resistor connected.
+Each pin of these three I/O ports except PA7 pin has a pull-high resistor determined by a software option.
+Once the pull-high software option is selected, the I/O pin has a pull-high resistor connected.
 Take note that a non-pull-high I/O pin setup as an input will be in a floating condition.

-PA1 and PA2 are pin-shared with BZ and \overline{BZ} signal, respectively.
-If the BZ/ \overline{BZ} configuration option is selected, the output signals in the output mode of PA1/PA2 can be the buzzer signal.
+PA1 and PA2 are pin-shared with BZ and $\overline{\text{BZ}}$ signal, respectively.
+If the software selection bits are selected these pins as buzzer function, the output signals in the output mode of PA1/PA2 can be the buzzer signal.
 The input mode always retains its original function.
-Once the BZ/ \overline{BZ} configuration option is selected, the buzzer output signals are controlled by the PA1 data register.
+Once the software selection bits are selected as the BZ/ $\overline{\text{BZ}}$ function, the buzzer output signals are controlled by the PA1 data register.